lenbrocki/SliceViewer/README.md

 Simple Jupyter widget for viewing slices of 3D images.
 The image is expected to be an array (NumPy array, Torch tensor, ...)
 ## Usage
+Place sliceviewer.py in a folder visible to PYTHONPATH.
+Then, in a Jupyter notebook you can use it as follows:
 ```python
 import sliceviewer
 sliceviewer.plot(img)